flexisaf/internship-challenge/README.md

 This should build all the code in the application and start a server listening on port 8080.
 If you open your browser to http://localhost:8080 you should see this: "Welcome to Flexisaf Internship".
 This will mean your environment is set up correctly and you are ready to start coding!
 # The mini cbt app
 We'd like you to build a basic computer based test application.
 It should have the following features:

-# Manage exam questions.
+1. Manage exam questions (by admin).
- ..*A predefined admin should be able to login and create multiple choice questions for different subject together with their expected answers
+ ..* A predefined admin should be able to login and create multiple choice questions for different subject together with their expected answers
  ..* some...
-# Allow students to register their basic information.
+2. Signup (students).
-  ..* First Name, Last Name, Phone and email will be Ok
+  ..* First Name, Last Name, Phone and email will be Ok.
+But you can add more fields
+2. Take exams
-# Login to the app and update profile
+  ..* Students should be able to login to the app
-  ..*
+  ..* View available subjects, then select to take exams for a subject ..* Take exams, sub